 The purpose of this class is to allow each student to explore another culture in a supervised setting with mentors who guide the process.
 By participating in the Global Connections experience, students will develop personal spiritual formation, experience global cultures, learn about other perspectives and world views, and actively participate in service and witness projects.
 (This mission statement is aligned with the Evangel University Mission Statement and EU 20 Outcomes for students at Evangel University.)

-Global Connections (THEO 350): Academic Outline
+Global Connections (ICST 350): Academic Outline

 Global Connections is an intercultural studies course focused on equipping students to experience, reflect on and evaluate cultures other than their own.
 Through immersion and observation in another culture, students learn about another culture, and also about themselves.